nzakas/understandinges6/manuscript/13-Modules.md

 I> The list of bindings to import looks similar to a destructured object, but it isn't one.

 When importing a binding from a module, the binding acts as if it were defined using `const`.
-That means you can't define another variable with the same name, use the identifier before the `import` statement, or change its value.
+That means you can't define another variable with the same name (including importing another binding of the same name), use the identifier before the `import` statement, or change its value.

 ### Importing a Single Binding

-Suppose that the first example in the "Basic Exporting" section is in a module with the filename *example.js*.
+Suppose that the first example in the "Basic Exporting" section is in a module with the filename `example.js`.
 You can import and use bindings from that module in a number of ways.
 For instance, you can just import one identifier:

 ```js
 // import just one